I've Seen It All: Reception

 Alexandra Flood from MTV gave a positive review, saying "The centerpiece of the record is, "I've Seen It All", her duet with Radiohead's Thom Yorke.
 Björk describes the song as Selma's manifesto.
 It's a beautiful and eerie track, the pair's vocals careening over a techno beat, but just under a lovely set of strings.
 It's a minor masterpiece".
 On the other hand, Ryan Schreiber from Pitchfork said "the paired vocalists also seem an odd match here; when Björk's soaring, intense delivery meets Yorke's general disinterest, the chemistry is far from convincing".

+Accolades

 Music videos

 There are two music videos for this single.
 The main version of the video is an excerpt from the film Dancer in the Dark in which Björk, Peter Stormare and others sing the song on a train.
 The second version was directed by Floria Sigismondi and was an interactive "webeo" (a web animation) for an MTV promotion.
 Björk appeared with her face painted and the viewer could change the scenes and special effects by clicking on the video.
 A third version was going to be directed by M/M Paris, but there were several problems with the distribution of the song, and finally the video was cancelled.
 Later, the idea for this video was used for the "Hidden Place" video.